puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 ## Prerequisites

 The following prerequisites apply to using Microsoft Edge with IE mode.

+> [!IMPORTANT]
-For the best experience, install the latest updates for Windows and Microsoft Edge.
+> To ensure success, install the latest updates for Windows and Microsoft Edge.
+Failure to do so will likely cause IE mode to fail.

-1. The minimum operating system update versions listed in the next table.
+1. The minimum system updates for the operating systems listed in the next table.

 | Operating system | Version       | Updates |
 |------------------|---------------|---------|